step-/find-n-run/usr/share/doc/findnrun/preference.md

     # When true categories are shown in the comment field.
     # Prepend ';' to search for category only, i.e., ';office'.
     SEARCHCATEGORIES=false
-    # Search in names, command lines, comments and categories all at once.
+    # Search in application names, file names, command lines, comments and categories all at once.
     # When true (recommended) findnrun finds more and is slightly faster.
     SEARCHCOMPLETE=false
     # Search pattern must match from the leftmost character.